JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 ---

-Because of the makereadme and this post
+Because of the makereadme project and this [related post](https://jalcocert.github.io/JAlcocerT/make-slidev/)

-I got to know about:
+I got to know about: *its possible to edit md from webapps!*

 * https://github.com/sparksuite/simplemde-markdown-editor